-- RequestId: unique id of this request, use this to correlate request and response - Ip: IP Address of the client - ConnectionId: use this to correlate requests from the same client - UserId: user id from the JWT token (if present) - Username: user name from the JWT token (if present) - Path: request url - Action: interaction that was requested (like instance\read or type\search) - Resource: resourcetype involved - ResourceKey: 'key' of the resource involved (if any), consisting of the resourcetype and the id, formatted as "resourcetype/id" - StatusCode: statuscode of the response at the time of logging (by default '-1' when the request is not handled yet)
+- Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz: When this was logged, with formatting. - Application: Firely Server - RequestResponse: indicates wether the audit event was a request or a response. - MachineName: Name of the machine hosting the Firely Server instance.
+Especially useful when running multiple instances all logging to the same file. - RequestId: Unique id of this request, use this to correlate request and response. - Ip: IP Address of the client. - ConnectionId: Use this to correlate requests from the same client. - UserId: User id from the JWT token (if present). - Username: User name from the JWT token (if present). - Path: Request url. - Parameters: The request parameters used. - Action: Interaction that was requested (like instance\read or type\search). - Resource: Resourcetype involved. - ResourceKey: 'Key' of the resource involved (if any), consisting of the resourcetype and the id, formatted as "resourcetype/id". - StatusCode: Statuscode of the response at the time of logging (by default '-1' when the request is not handled yet).